 I have published articles in a variety of peer-reviewed journals, including International Security, Security Studies, International Studies Quarterly, Political Science Quarterly, Civil Wars, European Law Journal and International Migration.
 My research and political commentary have appeared in national and international media outlets, including the New York Times, the Los Angeles Times, Foreign Affairs, the BBC and the CBC.
 My work has also been cited and employed in legal briefs in cases argued before the U.S. Supreme Court and in policy briefs and planning guidance for other civilian and military organs of the U.S. government.
 I am the 2018 recipient of the ISSS Emerging Scholar Award, bestowed by the International Security Studies Section of the ISA to recognize scholars under the age of 45, or within 15 years of receiving their Ph.D., judged to have made [through the body of their publications] the most significant contribution to the field of security studies.

-My research has been generously supported by the National Endowment for the Humanities, the Social Science Research Council, the MacArthur Foundation, the Mellon Foundation, the Eisenhower Foundation, the Neubauer Foundation and the World Bank.
+My research has been generously supported by the National Endowment for the Humanities, the Social Science Research Council, the MacArthur Foundation, the Mellon Foundation, the Eisenhower Foundation, the Neubauer Foundation, the World Bank and the JFK and LBJ presidential libraries.
 Outside of academia, I have served as a consultant to the United Nations and the UN High Commissioner for Refugees, the World Bank, and the Ford Foundation; as a defense analyst for the U.S. Department of Defense; and as an economic policy intern for then Senator John F. Kerry.

-In addition to my research, teaching and advising activities, I serve as Director of International Relations at Tufts; Associate Editor of the journal International Security; Chair of the Conflict, Security and Public Policy Working Group at Harvard's Belfer Center; Research Affiliate of the Massachusetts Institute of Technology's (MIT) Security Studies Program; and on the editorial boards of Security Studies, Journal of Global Security Studies, Texas National Security Review, Sage Publications, and Peter Lang's immigration and security series.
+In addition to my research, teaching and advising activities, I serve as Director of International Relations at Tufts; Associate Editor (AE) of the journal International Security; Chair of the Conflict, Security and Public Policy Working Group at Harvard's Belfer Center; Research Affiliate of the Massachusetts Institute of Technology's (MIT) Security Studies Program; and on the editorial boards of Security Studies, Journal of Global Security Studies, Texas National Security Review, Sage Publications, and Peter Lang's immigration and security series.
+I earlier served as AE for the journal Security Studies (2011-15).

 I hold an SM and a PhD in Political Science from MIT, a CSS in International Management from Harvard University, and a BA (with a double major in Political Economy and Scandinavian Studies) from UC Berkeley.
-I have held pre- and/or post-doctoral fellowships at Stanford University’s Center for Security and Cooperation, at Harvard University’s John M. Olin Institute for Strategic Studies and Belfer Center, and at Columbia University's Saltzman Institute for War and Peace Studies.
+I have held pre- and/or post-doctoral fellowships at Stanford University’s Center for Security and Cooperation, at Harvard University’s John M. Olin Institute for Strategic Studies and Belfer Center, at Columbia University's Saltzman Institute for War and Peace Studies and the University of Cambridge's Center for Research in the Social Sciences and Humanities.